Article by Craig Hamilton-Parker about psychic art. Includes an 8 step guide to making a psychic picture called an ‘AuraGraph’

 The psychologist Carl Jung noticed that mandala images often emerged in dreams and paintings during analysis of his patients.
 His research led him to the conclusion that mandalas are an archetypal expression of the self and wholeness.
 Jung would ask his patients to draw mandalas and discovered that they were very powerful tools that could be used to reveal the processes happening in the unconscious.
 He found that drawing mandalas was also very therapeutic and stimulated a sense of inner harmony in the artist.

 We will use the geometry of a mandala for our auragraph.
-Other examples of how to do auragraphs are described in my book The Psychic Workbook.
+Other examples of how to do auragraphs and additional tips for the psychic artist are described in my book The Psychic Workbook.

 - Step 1.
-The group leader pairs everyone; one person will draw the auragraph and the other will receive the messages.
+The group leader pairs everyone; psychic artist will draw the auragraph and the other will receive the messages.

 - Step 2.
 With a compass and ruler the reader draws a large circle and divides it through the centre into four equal segments, so it looks like a compass.
 The top two segments represent the higher self and the spiritual aspirations of the sitter.
 The bottom two segments represent the worldly concerns of the sitter.
 (This shape also promotes harmony, as it corresponds with Carl Jung’s theory of “fourfoldness,” which in mandalas is often represented by a perfect geometrical grouping of four, a square, or the quartering of a circle.